-- You can cover your eligible dependent child through the end of the month in which they turn age 26.
+- ✓ You can cover your eligible dependent child through the end of the month in which they turn age 26.
 Your dependent child does not need to be a student or disabled to be covered up to age 26.
 Disability certification is required to cover children beyond age 26. - If the child is 25 or older and not disabled, post-tax deductions and imputed income may apply to any grandchildren or legal wards that you cover under your benefit elections.
-Please refer to the "July 2012-June 2013 Premium Rates" document at www.dbm.maryland.gov/benefits for additional details. - You must submit the required dependent documentation and Affidavit for Dependent Eligibility for all newly enrolled dependent children.
+Please refer to the "July 2013-December 2013 Imputed Income Rates" document at www.dbm.maryland.gov/benefits for additional details. - ✓ You must submit the required dependent documentation and Affidavit for Dependent Eligibility for all newly enrolled dependent children.
 See pages 13-14 for the required dependent documentation. - Disabled Eligible Dependent Child: You are not required to provide Disability Certification until the child reaches age 26.
 You will then be required to provide continued certification of his/her disability status every two years in order to keep him/her on your coverage. - Additional rules apply for covered children, see page 14.

-Important Information About Covering Your Same Sex Spouse or Same Sex Domestic Partner and Your Spouse or Partner's Child(ren)
+Important Information About Covering Your Same Sex Spouse or Same Sex Spouse's Child(ren)